PelionIoT/pelion-bridge-container-iothub/README.md

 arm PELION Device Shadow bridge for Microsoft IoTHub

+09/06/2018: updated bridge - more cleanup and removal of older subscription management.
+Webhook reset finished.

 09/04/2018: updated bridge and properties editor - initial support of streamed logging and health statistics

 08/30/2018: updated dockerfile with websocket port for log streaming